sickle-in-africa/bde.intro-epidemiology/_episodes/02-comparing-disease-frequencies.md

 ---
 > ## Problem
 > > 1.
 Using the previous example in which $$RR = 1.51$$, calculate the excess relative rate.
 What does the value mean?
 > > 2.
-Assuming that the ralative risk of renal complication in SCD individuals with the 3.7 kb alpha-thalassemia deletion as compared to SCD individuals without the mutation is 0.20, calculate the excess relative risk.
+Assuming that the relative risk of renal complication in SCD individuals with the 3.7 kb alpha-thalassemia deletion as compared to SCD individuals without the mutation is 0.20, calculate the excess relative risk.
 Explain the meaning of the value.
 > {: .challenge}
 > > ## Solution
 > > 1.
 Excess $$RR = (1.51 - 1) × 100 = 51\%.$$ This means that compared with the residents of Portage, the residents of Steubenville have a 51% increased rate of death.